Countdown to Apollo at 50 Celebration

 Countdown to Apollo Event Calendar

 “Countdown to Apollo at 50” is a monumental program as it celebrates one of the greatest achievements in U.S. history.
 Long Island’s role in Apollo’s success cannot be denied and must be underscored to our children.
-We invite everyone to come and celebrate the amazing work accomplished right here on Long Island and we hope that it inspires future generations.” - Andrew Parton, Executive Director, Cradle of Aviation Museum
+We invite everyone to come and celebrate the amazing work accomplished right here on Long Island and we hope that it inspires future generations.” - Andrew Parton, President, Cradle of Aviation Museum

 Apollo on Exhibit at the Cradle of Aviation Museum